Automated laboratory x-ray diffractometer and fluorescence spectrometer for high-throughput materials characterization: Introduction

-Although high-throughput studies using XRD in a reflection geometry using both synchrotron\cite{gregoire_high-throughput_2014, maruyama_high-throughput_2020} and laboratory sources\cite{yotsumoto_autonomous_2024} have been reported, this geometry is somewhat limiting for combinatorial specimens due to spreading of the incident beam across the surface, which reduces the spatial resolution.
-For this reason, and for sampling the bulk microstructure, a normal-incidence transmission geometry is preferred.
-However, to date such studies have been limited to synchrotron sources,\cite{kohara_high-energy_2003, vavrik_transmission_2025, reinle-schmitt_exploring_2023, he_synchrotron_2021} which can provide the high energy, high brightness \xray beam required.
-Recent advances in source and detector technology, however, are making techniques previously limited to synchrotron sources possible in ordinary laboratories.\cite{oh_taking_2025}
+Although high-throughput studies using XRD in a reflection geometry using both synchrotron~\cite{gregoire_high-throughput_2014, maruyama_high-throughput_2020} and laboratory sources~\cite{yotsumoto_autonomous_2024} have been reported, this geometry is somewhat limiting for combinatorial specimens due to spreading of the incident beam across the surface, which reduces the spatial resolution.
+For this reason a normal-incidence transmission geometry is preferred, which has the additional benefit of sampling the bulk (through-thickness) microstructure.
+This requires an \xray beam with high energy (for penetrating thick specimens) and high brightness (for spatial resolution), and several studies using synchrotron radiation have been reported ~\cite{kohara_high-energy_2003, vavrik_transmission_2025, reinle-schmitt_exploring_2023, he_synchrotron_2021}.
+But recent advances in source and detector technology are now making techniques previously limited to synchrotron sources possible in ordinary laboratories.~\cite{oh_taking_2025}

 In this paper we describe an instrument for automated high-throughput transmission \xray diffraction studies of materials, especially bulk structural metals.
-Because it is capable of simultaneous measurement of elemental composition using XRF, we refer to it as MAXIMA, for ``Multi-modal Automated X-ray Investigation of Materials''.
-Its key components are a high energy, high brightness \xray source, focusing incident beam optics, a CdTe pixel array detector for XRD, a silicon drift detector (SDD) for XRF, and robotic sample handling.
+Because it is capable of simultaneous measurement of elemental composition using \xray fluorescence spectroscopy (XRF), we refer to it as MAXIMA, for ``Multi-modal Automated \xray Investigation of Materials.''
+Its key components are a high-energy, high-brightness \xray source, focusing incident beam optics, a CdTe pixel array detector for XRD, a silicon drift detector (SDD) for XRF, and robotic sample handling.
 Another key feature is a sophisticated data framework, including autonomous data streaming and analysis.